ShreyanshRoyGeek/Java-Logical_Programming/README.md

 # JavaProject
-It is related to java practice program
+It is related to java practice program.
+Here, All java basic to stanadard level programs can be found.